1. How do I connect to the terminals?

 looking at it.
 Therefore, it was certainly not surprising that the OWII did not

-Crossing over much below this point is almost too much to ask from such a small
+over much below this point is almost too much to ask from such a small dome.
+I

-size of it’s dome means that as you move off-axis the response in the top
+dome means that as you move off-axis the response in the top octave drops off

-octave drops off quickly.
-The OWII, on the other hand, due to it’s small dome had much better dispersion of sound in the
+quickly.
+The OWII, on the other hand, due to it’s small dome had much better dispersion of sound

-top octave.
-So, even though both tweeters measured flat to 20kHz
+in the top octave.
+So, even though both tweeters measured flat to 20kHz on axis

-on axis the OWII sounded much more open with a much smoother power response in
+the OWII sounded much more open with a much smoother power response in the top

-the top octave.
-The highs on this tweeter are not only very natural and
+octave.
+The highs on this tweeter are not only very natural and balanced, but

-balanced, but seem to fill the room with a more open, natural balance than the
+seem to fill the room with a more open, natural balance than the larger

 I spent some